Undergraduate and Graduate

 Please submit your academic records from all secondary and higher education institutions you've attended.

-- Send a copy of your official/attested academic records translated into English, as well as the original document.
+- Send your official/attested academic records translated into English.

 - Include course descriptions for all courses you've completed at higher education institutions.